Real-time 3D-aware Portrait Editing from a Single Image: Introduction

 To this end, we present \textbf{\method}, a real-time \textbf{3D}-aware \textbf{P}ortrait \textbf{E}diting method driven by user-defined prompts.
-As shown in Fig.~\ref{fig:teaser}, when provided with a single-view portrait image, our approach empowers a versatile range of editing through flexible instructions, including images and text.
+As shown in~\cref{fig:teaser}, when provided with a single-view portrait image, our approach empowers a versatile range of editing styles with one model through flexible instructions, including images and texts.
 We leverage the powerful 3D prior from a 3D-aware face generator and achieve a high-fidelity 3D reconstruction of the portrait image.
-Subsequently, we distill editing knowledge from an open-vocabulary text-to-image model into a lightweight module integrated with the 3D-aware generator.
-This module, characterized by its minimal computational cost, allows our system to maintain real-time inference and excel in handling various types of editing, all the while ensuring good 3D consistency.
+Subsequently, we distill editing knowledge from a text-guided image editing model into a lightweight module integrated with the 3D-aware generator.
+This module, characterized by its minimal computational cost, allows our method to maintain real-time inference and excel in handling various types of editing, while ensuring good 3D consistency.
 An additional advantage is that our model supports customization through user-specified prompts with fast adaptation speed.
-This empowers users to build their own editing model at a minimal cost, enabling our system to cater to a broader audience.
+This empowers users to build their own editing model at a minimal cost, enabling our method to cater to a broader audience.

-Our system achieves real-time 3D-aware portrait editing through the utilization of a feedforward network, with a processing time of 40ms on a standard customer GPU.
+Our method achieves real-time 3D-aware portrait editing through the utilization of a feedforward network, with a processing time of 40ms on a standard consumer GPU.
 Additionally, we present a comprehensive evaluation of our method using various prompts both quantitatively and qualitatively.
 Our design choices are also validated through comparisons with ablated variants of our method.
 Compared with baseline methods, our approach demonstrates superior 3D consistency, precise texture alignment, and a substantial improvement in inference time, as reflected by the evaluation metrics.
 We demonstrate the versatility of our method by showcasing its capacity to perform a wide variety of edits, including text and image prompts, on portrait images.
-The code, the model and the interface will be made publicly available.

 In summary, the contributions of our work include: